mattwiduch/XYZReader-2/README.md

 **New Features:**

+- Brand new article list layout optimised for tablets and landscape mode
 - Brand new layout for detail activity featuring collapsing toolbar
-- Brand new article list item layout
-- Window transitions
-- Shared element transitions
+- Shared element transitions between list and article screens
+- Status bar changes color to match article image
+- Custom PageTransformer for article ViewPager
+- Full bleed images with fade-in animations
+- Vertical swipe refresh for list
+- New, enhanced colour theme
-- And many more other improvements
+- And many more

 ## Try it out
 To install the app on a connected device or running emulator, run: